 Additional research specialties: Musculoskeletal Health and Outcomes Research.

-Please note: Dr. Sale is taking summer students interested in health services and clinical research.
+Please note: Dr. Sale is not taking any more summer students in 2018.

 1. Sale JEM, Frankel L, Thielke S, Funnell L. Pain and fracture-related limitations persist beyond six months after a fragility fracture.
 Rheumatology International, in press.